American Association of Healthcare Executives

-Approved by the Board of Governors Nov.
-18, 2019.
+Approved by the Board of Governors Dec.
+9, 2024.

 Statement of the Issue

-Changes in organizational ownership or control can take several forms including, but not limited to, consolidations, mergers, acquisitions, affiliations, divestitures and closures.
+Changes in organizational ownership or control can take several forms including, but not limited to, consolidations, mergers, acquisitions, affiliations, joint ventures, divestitures and closures.
 Each type of change presents unique challenges for healthcare executives, and actions needed will vary by type of arrangement.
 In addition to potentially impacting the staff of the organization and the local economy, such changes can impact a community's access to cost-effective, quality healthcare services.

 Policy Position